Learning differences and disability

 • National Autistic Society has ideas and suggestions for supporting someone with autism around routine change, anxiety and sensory issues such as hand washing.
 You can contact their helpline for information and advice (Monday to Thursday 10 am-4 pm and Fridays 9 am-3 pm) on 0808 800 4104.

-For young people (see also ADHD and autism sections)
+For Young People (see also ADHD and autism sections)

 Resources and activities